DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 }
 ```

+This is just a sample.
 This signature is the right format, but won't be valid.
 That's because the
 bucket name and object name are fake, and the key used to sign is not registered
 with GCS.
-They are sample data.
+They bucket, object, and key are all sample data.

 To actually produce a valid signed url, you need to invoke the callout with
 valid data for the bucket, object and key.
 If you have downloaded a service